RSA Irish investigation goes back at least two years

 | DUBLIN/LONDON

-DUBLIN/LONDON Britain's largest general insurer RSA (RSA.L) is probing claims irregularities and accounting issues at its Irish unit going back at least two years after an internal audit of the business triggered the group's second profit warning in a week.
+DUBLIN/LONDON Britain's largest general insurer RSA (RSA.L) is probing losses and premiums at its Irish unit stretching back at least two years after an internal audit of the business triggered the group's second profit warning in a week.

 Shares in the insurer tumbled 17 percent on Monday as investors had their first opportunity to react to RSA's disclosure late on Friday that it had uncovered "issues" at its Irish operations and had suspended three top executives there.

+RSA said on Friday it has suspended the Irish unit's chief executive Philip Smith, chief financial officer Rory O'Connor and claims director Peter Burke pending the outcome of the review.

+"No findings have been made against any individuals at this time," RSA said.

-Group Chief Financial Officer Richard Houghton said on Monday the company was examining "the booking of large losses within claims and the timing of the recognition of earned premiums."
+Group Chief Financial Officer Richard Houghton said the company was examining "the booking of large losses within claims and the timing of the recognition of earned premiums."

 He added the issue dates back at least two years.